-One of New Zealand’s most visually spectacular and intriguing day rides, this trail follows the Clutha Mata-au River past eroded bluffs and old gold workings set amidst graceful willows, native shrubs and fragrant thyme.
+One of New Zealand’s most visually spectacular and intriguing day rides, this trail follows the Clutha Mata-au River and Lake Roxburgh, flanked by steep rugged cliffs and passing historic gold mining sites set amidst graceful willows, native shrubs and fragrant thyme.

 The otherworldly gorge was scoured by the mighty Clutha Mata-au River, a primary pathway for early Māori moa hunters who traveled from mountains to sea in their mokihi (reed canoes).
 Then came the gold rush, which left an indelible mark on the landscape in crumbling ruins, and the fragrant thyme cloaking sheer hillsides amidst native gardens of kanuka, kowhai, mountain cottonwood and broom.